josepharceneaux/ecs-stuff/push_campaign_service/README.md

 If candidate has no device registered with getTalent, he will not get any push notifications and if device is associated with a candidate, we will send push notification to this device using device_id.

-# TODO Commnet  briefly how can a candidate get a device id
+A device will be associated to a candidate by sending a POST request to candidate service `Associate Devices Endpoint [/v1/candiates/:id/devices] with one signal device id as request payload.
+OneSignal device id will be retrieved by OneSignal Javascript SDK for web (because we are dealing with web push notifications).

 ### Sends
 Every campaign has `sends` which is the information about campaign i.e. to whom (candidate) this campaign was sent.